zendframework/zend-stratigility/README.md

 Executing and composing middleware
 ----------------------------------

-The easiest way to execute middleware is to write closures and attach them to a `Phly\Conduit\MiddlewarePipe` instance.
+The easiest way to execute middleware is to write closures and attach them to a `Zend\Stratigility\MiddlewarePipe` instance.
 You can nest `MiddlewarePipe` instances to create groups of related middleware, and attach them using a base path so they only execute if that path is matched.

 ```php
 $api = new MiddlewarePipe();  // API middleware collection